ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

       console.log(todo.text) will return just the text: of each array so can loop through the array object and single out certain keys or values.

+## July 2nd, 2024

+querySelector &

+querySelectorAll = selects all elements with that tag or class
+      querySelectorAll(.class)
+            gives us a collection we can run array methods on

+.classList.add('') will add a class to the css of the element you select.

+.innerHTML will add html elements
+      .innerHTML = '<h2>HEllo</h2>

+.textContent will change text

+.innerText will also change text.